China warns of 'forceful measures' if U.S. House Speaker Pelosi visits Taiwan | Law-Order

 Speaking in Beijing, Chinese Foreign Ministry spokesman Zhao Lijian said any visit by Pelosi would "seriously undermine China's sovereignty and territorial integrity".
 "If the U.S. side obstinately clings to this course, China will definitely take resolute and forceful measures to firmly defend its national sovereignty and territorial integrity," he said.
 "The United States must be fully responsible for all the consequences caused by this."

+U.S. State Department spokesperson Ned Price, asked about China's reaction, said: "I believe the foreign ministry was weighing in on a hypothetical.
+That is something that I will hesitate doing here".
 Taiwan faces mounting pressure from China, which considers the democratically governed island its own territory.
 The issue is a constant irritant in ties between Beijing and Washington.
-Taiwan, however, has been heartened by continued support offered by U.S. President Joe Biden's administration, which has repeatedly spoken of its "rock-solid" commitment to the island.

-Pelosi, a long-time critic of China, held an online meeting with Taiwanese Vice President William Lai in January as he wrapped up a visit to the United States and Honduras.
-The White House had expressed concern about the Pelosi trip, the Financial Times said, citing three people familiar with the situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)